Dates for Academic Year 2026-27

 Finalists in the Teach Secondary Awards 2024!

-This programme aims to provide tools to support teachers in developing a thriving music department and delivering a high quality curriculum appropriate to their local context.
+Led by Dan Francis, this programme aims to provide tools to support teachers in developing a thriving music department and delivering a high quality curriculum appropriate to their local context.
 It is suitable for anyone teaching music in a secondary school, anywhere in the world, but will be of particular relevance to those who are currently leading a department, or working towards their first head of department role.

 providers.

-Sessions 5 & 6 – Assessing & tracking progress in your school: meaningful assessment to measure skills, knowledge and understanding; recording and communicating data to staff, to parents and students; assessing and tracking performing, composing and listening.
+Session 3 – Assessing & tracking progress in your school: meaningful assessment to measure skills, knowledge and understanding; recording and communicating data to staff, to parents and students; assessing and tracking performing, composing and listening.